hubmapconsortium/software-docs/docs/entitysdk.md

 <tr><td>Description</td><td colspan="2">Takes in an id (HuBMAP ID or UUID) and returns a dictionary with the provenance tree above the given ID.
 Optionally accepts an integer "depth" which will limit the size of the returned tree.</td></tr>
 <tr><td rowspan="4">Arguments</td><td rowspan="2">identifier</td><td>Optional: No</td></tr><tr><td>Type: String</td></tr><tr><td rowspan="2">depth</td><td>Optional: Yes</td></tr><tr><td>Type: Integer</td></tr>
 <tr><td>Output</td><td colspan="2">This method outputs a dictionary containing the complete provenance tree above the given id. </td></tr>
 <tr><td>Error Handling</td><td colspan="2">If the response code from Entity Api is greater than 299, an exception will be raised.
 The exception message will be the response from the Entity API.
 The get entity provenance method will return this response from the API, so if this exception is handled individually, this information can be used.
-If the request to the Entity Api fails, an exception will be raise as well.</td></tr>
+If the request to the Entity Api fails, an exception will be raised as well.</td></tr>
 <tr><td>Authorization</td><td colspan="2">No token is required for this method.
 If a token is provided and it is invalid, an exception will be raised.
 If a token is not provided, or if a valid token is provided and the token is not part of HuBMAP-Read group, only provenance trees for entities that are public will be returned</td></tr>

 </table>